--Primary Test: Connect the Radiation Monitor to an interface and launch the software (either the LabQuest App on a LabQuest or LabQuest 2, or Logger Pro on a computer).
+-Primary Test: Connect the Radiation Monitor to an interface and launch the software (either the LabQuest App or Logger Pro on a computer).
 Verify that the Radiation Monitor is automatically identified.
 Next, place the Radiation Monitor near a radioactive source and collect data.
 Look for a small red LED on the body of the Radiation Monitor-it will flash with each count.
 The total counts will accumulate in the data-collection software.

 NOTE: If you are using a LabPro interface, the Radiation Monitor will not automatically be identified.
 Choose Open from the File menu, and navigate to the “Probes and Sensors” file folder.
 Open the “Radiation Monitor” folder and select an experiment file.
 Before data collection, confirm that sensor is connected to the DIG/Sonic 1 port.